uofa-cmput404/uofa-cmput404.github.io/content/pages/outline202401.md

 ### On-Line Homework Disclaimer

 On-line homework is a component of this course and is provided by at least one third-party company.
-However, this company will not have access to any assessment information.
-They will have access to your homework, but not to your grades, academic performance, or feedback.
+Please be aware that these companies will be storing assessment information that may be associated with you.
+They will have access to your homework, but not to your name, Student ID, overall academic performance, or feedback.
 If you have any concerns about this, please contact the instructor of this course.

 1. Registration in the system and any monetary transactions are of your own accord and not the responsibility of the University.
 2. Students should be mindful of protecting their personal information and should be aware of how their personal information might be used and/or shared.